Academic appeals

 • Reject the appeal on the basis that a material irregularity has not occurred and the Board’s original decision will stand

-Written confirmation of this decision, along with full reasons for that decision will be provided to you within 20 University working days of receipt of the appeal via e:Vision in the Academic Appeals Area.
+Written confirmation of the Stage 2 decision, along with full reasons for that decision, will be provided to you within 20 University working days via your academic appeal task in e:Vision.

-You should therefore meet any requirements for a referral, resubmission of work or resitting an examination, until the appeal is completed.
-This will not influence the outcome of the appeal.
+You should therefore meet any requirements for a referral, resubmission of coursework or resitting an examination and re-enrolment.

 You are responsible for the consequences of not complying with the original decision of the Progression and Award Board.